MicrosoftDocs/Hololens/hololens/common-scenarios.md

 ### Scenario A: Deploy to cloud connect devices

 HoloLens 2 is deployed for use primarily in environments external to a corporate network.
-Corporate resources are not accessed or may be limited through VPN.
+Corporate resources aren't accessed or may be limited through VPN.
 This  deployment is similar to managed mobile devices within a company.
  * Basic Common Configurations
    * Wi-Fi networks are typically fully open to the Internet and Cloud services.
-   * Azure AD Join with MDM Auto Enrollment--MDM (Intune) Managed
+   * Azure AD Join with Mobile Device Management (MDM) Auto Enrollment--MDM (Intune) Managed
    * Users sign in with their own corporate account (Azure AD)
      * Single or multiple users per device supported
    * Varying levels of device lockdown configurations are applied based on specific use cases, from Fully Open to Single App Kiosk.